0lionelzhang0/TFT-comp-generator/README.md

 If you want to select multiple starting units, it is best to select units that have at least one synergy link for best results.

+The results that it produce show unit cost, team synergies, and total synergy score.